Former Cambridge Analytica Director Says She Saw Company Techniques 'As Savvy'

 Which brings us to the bigger question of why she went public at all.
 In the supposed redemptive passages of the book, she tries to be seen as a certain type of whistleblower (she mentions the name Daniel Ellsberg, of Pentagon Papers fame, a lot in this section).
 And yet, even by her own account, she didn't choose to come public until after the first wave of Cambridge Analytica stories were published, and her name was already out there in the press.
 And for as much as she criticizes Facebook, in the book she mentions she was in talks with them to join their cryptocurrency team.

 Kaiser is something of an advocate for data and privacy rights these days.
-But if that's to be her legacy over her work with Cambridge Analytica, it's going to take a lot more than this book tp gether there.
+But if that's to be her legacy over her work with Cambridge Analytica, it's going to take a lot more than this book to get there.